Nightfirecat/plugin-hub-plugins/README.md

 ### Show level-up fireworks

 Show fireworks when reaching a new virtual level
+`None` will not display any fireworks on virtual level up
 `Normal` will display fireworks like those seen at levels 2-98
-`Max` will show fireworks like seen at level 99
+`99` will show fireworks like seen at level 99
+`Max total` will show fireworks like seen when reaching max total